-"I have no objection whatever to its being stated that I have expressed to you my decided condemnation-with full liberty to disclose my sentiments-of Lord Durham's Report; my opinion that it gives an inaccurate and unfair description of the Province and people of Upper Canada, and that it censures ignorantly and unjustly, those who have administered the Government of that Province.
+"I have no objection whatever to its being stated, that I have expressed to you my decided condemnation-with full liberty to disclose my sentiments-of Lord Durham's Report; my opinion that it gives an inaccurate and unfair description of the Province and people of Upper Canada, and that it censures, ignorantly and unjustly, those who have administered the government of that province.

-(Signed) "P. MAITLAND."
+(Signed) "P. Maitland."

-The merchants in London connected with the North American Colonies waited in a body on Her Majesty's Government with a public expression of their conviction that Lord Durham's Report was inaccurate.
+The merchants in London connected with the North American colonies waited in a body on her majesty's government with a public expression of their conviction that Lord Durham's Report was inaccurate.

-As the Report in question is really beneath criticism, I will merely explain that, without giving the names of witnesses, the fictitious evidence which it offers to the Queen is usually given to Her Majesty in the strange, intangible, and anonymous form of "They say" this, and "It is said" that; and in this way the most flagrant mistatements are made to Her Majesty, of which the following is a small sample.
+As the Report in question is really beneath criticism, I will merely explain that, without giving the names of witnesses, the fictitious evidence which it offers to the queen is usually given to her majesty in the strange, intangible, and anonymous form of "They say" this, and "It is said" that; and in this way the most flagrant misstatements are made to her majesty, of which the following is a small sample:-

-1. Page 62.
-The Report here tells the Queen that

-[&]quot;In Upper Canada, under a law passed immediately

-after the last war with the States, American citizens are forbidden to hold land."
+- 1. Page 62.
+The Report here tells the queen that- - "In Upper Canada, under a law passed immediately after the last war with the States, American citizens are forbidder to hold land."

-Now I have the highest authority for stating that there exists no such provisional statute; that no law of the kind during the war, or before or after the war, has ever been passed, nor was any such law ever proposed!
+Now I have the highest authority for stating that there exists no such provisional statute; that no law of the kind during the war, or before, or after the war, has ever been passed, nor was any such law ever proposed!

 - 2. Page 56.
-The Report, in undertaking to explain to the Queen the real cause of the rebellion in Upper Canada, informs Her Majesty that - "The Lieutenant-Governor on assuming the government of the colony dismissed from the Executive Council some of the members who were most obnoxious to the House of Assembly, and requested three individuals to succeed them."
+The Report, in undertaking to explain the queen the real cause of the rebellion in Upper Canada, informs her majesty that- - "The lieutenant-governor, on assuming the government of the colony, dismissed from the Executive Council some of the members who were most obnoxious to the House of Assembly, and requested three individuals to succeed them."

-Now the printed journals of the House of Assembly can prove that every word of this statement is in opposition to the truth, for the Lieutenant-Governor refused to the House of Assembly to dismiss the obnoxious members referred to, and consequently never requested three individuals to succeed them.
+Now the printed journals of the House of Assembly can prove that every word of this statement is in opposition to the truth, for the lieutenant-governor refused to the House of Assembly to dismiss the obnoxious members referred to, and, consequently, never requested three individuals to succeed them.

+3. Page 61:-

-- 3. Page 61. - "They say," says the Report to the Queen, "that an Englishman emigrating to Upper Canada is practically as much an alien in that British colony as he would be if he were to emigrate to the United States."
+"They say," says the Report to the queen, "that an Englishman emigrating to Upper Canada is practically as much an alien in that British colony as he would be if he were to emigrate to the United States."

-Now every word of this is in opposition to the truth, which is, that there is no one privilege, great or small, that a Canadian-born subject enjoys which a British emigrant does not equally enjoy the instant he sets his foot on the British soil of Canada; indeed "the blue book" returned every year to the Colonial office for the information of Parliament will prove, that of the five members of my Executive Council, four were British emigrants, as also that the Receiver-General, the Commissioner for Crown Lands, the Surveyor-General, the Adjutant-General of the Militia, the Deputy Adjutant-General, the Vice-Chancellor, his Registrar and Master in Chancery, the Solicitor-General, the Judge of the Court of Probates, eleven Collectors of Customs, ten out of thirteen of the Masters of the Grammar-schools, seven out of eight of the Masters of Upper Canada College, the Bursar of the University and all his Clerks, the Clerk of the House of Assembly, the Clerk of the Executive Council, &c., were all British emigrants.
-Is it not dreadful that such mistatements should have been made to the Queen?
+Now every word of this is in opposition to the truth, which is, that there is no one privilege, great or small, that a Canadian-born subject enjoys which a British emigrant does not equally enjoy the instant he sets his foot on the British soil of Canada; indeed, "the blue book" returned every year to the Colonial Office for the information of Parliament will prove, that of the five members of my Executive Council, four were British emigrants, as also that the receiver-general, the commissioner for crown lands, the surveyor-general, the adjutant-general of the militia, the deputy adjutant-general, the vicechancellor, his registrar and master in chancery, the solicitor-general, the Judge of the Court of Probates, eleven collectors of customs, ten out of thirteen of the masters of the grammar-schools, seven out of eight of the Masters of Upper Canada College, the Bursar of the University and all his clerks, the Clerk of the House of Assembly, the Clerk of the Executive Council, etc., were all British emigrants.
+Is it not dreadful that such misstatements should have been made to the queen?